Busy Week? Catch Up on Financials Headlines Here

 The financials sector is never short on news, but if you're short on time, let me do the leg work for you.
 I've dug through The Motley Fool's financial sector coverage over the past week to highlight five stories you don't want to overlook.

-Bank of America's stock doubled in 2012, and its stress test results were pretty great, too.
+Speaking of performance, Bank of America's stock doubled in 2012.
 Is there more yet to come?
-With significant challenges still ahead, it's critical to have a solid understanding of this megabank before adding it to your portfolio.
+With significant challenges still ahead, it's critical to have a solid understanding of this megabank (or any bank) before adding it to your portfolio.
 In The Motley Fool's premium research report on B of A, analysts Anand Chokkavelu, CFA, and Matt Koppenheffer, Financials bureau chief, lift the veil on the bank's operations, including detailing three reasons to buy and three reasons to sell.
-Click here now to claim your copy.
+Click here now to claim your copy, and as an added bonus, you'll receive a full year of FREE updates and expert guidance as key news breaks.

 The article Busy Week?
 Catch Up on Financials Headlines Here originally appeared on Fool.com.Abbie Redmon has no position in any stocks mentioned.
-The Motley Fool owns shares of Bank of America and Citigroup.
+The Motley Fool recommends Wells Fargo.
+The Motley Fool owns shares of Bank of America, JPMorgan Chase, and Wells Fargo.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.